Dendrobates auratus (Girard, 1855)

-Green Poison Frog, Green and Black Dart-poison Frog, Gold Arrow-poison Frog
+Green and Black Poison Frog, Green Poison Frog, Green and Black Poison-Dart Frog, Gold Arrow-poison Frog

 Dendrobates auratus Girard, 1855